This short

 comment on table BOOK

-is 'Testing javafx and webservice';
+'Testing javafx and webservice';

 -- Add comments to the columns